Socialism in the United States: Public opinion

 An August 2025 Gallup poll found that 39% of Americans held a positive view of socialism, and 57% a negative view.
 Younger Americans were more likely to hold a positive view, including 49% of those aged 18–34, 42% aged 35–54 and 30% over 55.
 Women (46%) were more positive than men (32%), and college graduates (47%) more positive than high school graduates or non-graduates (38%) and those with some college education (31%).
 Sentiment did not vary by household income: 41% under $50,000, 39% $50,000–100,000 and 39% over $100,000 expressed a positive view.

 Based on earlier Gallup polls, the share of Democrats with a positive view of socialism increased from 50% in 2010 to 66% in 2025, while among Republicans it declined from 19% to 14%, and among independents increased slightly from 36% to 38%.
 Conversely, a positive view of capitalism declined among Democrats from 51% to 42%, and among independents from 61% to 51%, while increasing slightly among Republicans from 71% to 74%.
 Younger Americans were less positive towards capitalism, whereas college graduates were more positive than those with less education, and those with higher household incomes more positive than those with lower household incomes.

 An April 2025 YouGov/Cato Institute poll found that 43% of Americans had favorable views of socialism and 57% had favorable views of capitalism.

+A November 2025 Heartland/Rasmussen poll found that over half of potential voters between 18-39 years of age want a democratic socialist elected president in 2028.
+A July 2026 CNN poll found that roughly one third of Democrats and Democratic-leaning adults now identify as democratic socialists.

+Polling by Fox News in 2026 and Gallup in 2025 indicate that while Americans' views on socialism have improved modestly, their views on capitalism have declined to a much greater extent.